 I am a crybaby.
-Sometimes, I cry when I’m inspired or sad.
-Sometimes, I cry from disappointment or joy.
+Sometimes I cry when I’m inspired or sad.
+Sometimes I cry from disappointment or joy.
 I cried when my high school football team won the state championship.
-I even cried during an episode of Hannah Montana that I watched with my then 5-year-old daughter.
+I even cried during an episode of Hannah Montana that I watched with my daughter.

-I’m sensitive, and a lot of things make me cry, especially the things I care deeply about.
+I’m sensitive and a lot of things make me cry, especially the things I care deeply about.
 Tears are an expression of how I feel, and I don’t hold them back.
-In fact, I recently presented a leadership award to a 9-year-old athlete with tears in my eyes.
+In fact, I recently presented a leadership award to a nine year-old athlete with tears in my eyes.
 I had to stop a few times during my speech to settle my voice.
-I am happy to report that during my speech, not one person attending shouted, “Suck it up, big boy.
+I am happy to report that during the speech, not one person attending shouted, “Suck it up, big boy.
 There’s no crying in award presentations!”

-Why is it that that when kids cry during sports, they are labeled “crybabies”?
+Why is it that when young athletes cry during sports, they are labeled “crybabies”?
 When a kid cries, it seems to be some horrible indication of weakness.
-What I find most surprising is that the parents are usually the ones that get the most upset and embarrassed when their child cries.
+What I find most surprising is that parents are usually the ones that get the most upset and embarrassed when their child cries.